BabylonJS/Documentation/content/How_To/mesh/creation/polyhedra/geodesic.md

 | updatable       | _(boolean)_ true if the mesh is updatable                                                          | false                            |
 | sideOrientation | _(number)_ side orientation                                                                        | DEFAULTSIDE                      |

-To understand how to set _faceUV_ or _faceColors_, please read about [Face Colors and Textures for a Box](/divingDeeper/materials/using/texturePerBoxFace) taking into account the right number of faces of your polyhedron, instead of only 6 for a box.
+To understand how to set _faceUV_ or _faceColors_, please read about [Face Colors and Textures for a Box](/divingDeeper/materials/using/texturePerBoxFace) taking into account the right number of faces of your polyhedron.

 ## Examples

-To be COMPLETED

-The full set of 15: <Playground id="#PBLS4Y " title="Full Set Of 15 Polyhedra" description="Playground example showing all 15 provided polyhedra."/>
-Dodecahedron with FaceUVs: <Playground id="#PBLS4Y#1 " title="Dodecahedron with FaceUVs" description="Playground example of creating a dodecahedron with faceUVs."/>
+PG: <Playground id="#I8IENW" title="Geodesic Polyhedron" description="Vary shape with m and n"/>